aartse/athom.zipato/README.md

 ## Development
 - This app is using [HomeyConfig composer](https://www.npmjs.com/package/node-homey-config-composer).
-- Please file Pull Requests on the *beta* branch of this repository.
+- Please file Pull Requests on the *master* branch of this repository.

 ### Setup
 - install athom-cli: `npm install -g athom-cli`